flybywiresim/docs/docs/simbridge/troubleshooting.md

 Sometimes the default ports 8380 is already used by other services on your PC.

-In this case you should get error messages similar to this:
+In this case, you should get error messages similar to this:

 ``` cmd title="Windows Command Line"
 Error: listen EADDRINUSE: address already in use :::8380